joshjennings98/joshjennings98.github.io/md-site/_data/experience.md

 ### Lead Engineer and Programmer | Imperial College London
 #### Jan 2018 - Sep 2018

-- Worked in an interdisciplinary group with the Department of Chemistry at Imperial College London todevelop a smartphone based biosensor that would detect Vancomycin concentration in blood plasma.
+- Worked in an interdisciplinary group with the Department of Chemistry at Imperial College London to develop a smartphone based biosensor that would detect Vancomycin concentration in blood plasma.
 - Led the engineering subgroup, managing electrical and biomedical engineers.
 - Negotiated with prospective sponsors for project funding.
 - Developed an Android application that implements an image processing neural network for use withLateral Flow Assays.